jeremiah-c-leary/vhdl-style-guide/docs/configuring_multiline_indent_rules.rst

       )
     );

-Example: align_left False, align_paren False
+Example: align_left "no", align_paren "no"
 ############################################

 The following code would fail with this option: